umd-lib/solr-plant-patents/README.md

 [docs/procedures/libdpiprocessing_server_setup.md](docs/procedures/libdpiprocessing_server_setup.md)

-Typically, both Plant Patents PDF scans and the associated Plant Patents metadata provied by STEM are updated simultaneously, in which case both of the following procedures should be used:
+Typically, both Plant Patents PDF scans and the associated Plant Patents metadata provided by STEM are updated simultaneously, in which case both of the following procedures should be used:

 * [Add Plant Patents PDF Scans](docs/procedures/Add_Plant_Patents_PDF_Scans.md) -